chunlinxuizz/PolymerTC/README.md

 cd step5-estimate_propagons_thermal_conductivity
 python estimate_propagons_TC.py
 ```
-`estimate_propagons_TC.py` is a Python script used to estimate the propagons-mediated thermal conductivities utilizing data extrated in step 4.
-The input files are text files that contain the data obtained by fitting the dynamic_structure_factors described in step 4, including q-points, peak frequencies, and mode linewidths.
+`estimate_propagons_TC.py` is a Python script used to estimate the propagons-mediated thermal conductivities utilizing data extrated in Step 4.
+The input files are text files that contain the data obtained by fitting the dynamic_structure_factors described in Step 4, including q-points, peak frequencies, and mode linewidths.
 ### 6. Calculate phonon band and longitudinality
 ```
 cd step6-calculate_phonon_band_and_longitudinality